pulumi/pulumi-hugo/themes/default/content/blog/next-level-iac-pulumi-automation-api/index.md

 ---
-title: "Next-level IaC: Pulumi Automation API and API Economy"
+title: "Next-level IaC: How Pulumi Supports Your API Economy Strategy"
+allow_long_title: true
-date: 2024-04-26
+date: 2024-05-06
 meta_desc: Learn how to use Pulumi Automation API to build your own Service API and expose it to your organization.
 meta_image: meta.png